 We hold personal information electronically in various internal systems and databases including shared drives, email, document management systems and in hard copy.

-We collect, hold, use and disclose personal information for various purposes associated with our business including:
+- We collect, hold, use and disclose personal information collected from individuals for various purposes associated with our business, including:

 - to undertake and complete reinsurance transactions;